-Hybrid Business Administration graduate programs are designed for today’s busy professionals.
+Hybrid Business Administration Masters programs are designed for today’s busy professionals.
 Many are offered by brick and mortar universities.
 They respond to MBA students who need to balance work, family, travel and academic goals.
 Main features include web and team-based projects and learning tools.

-Hybrid Business Administration graduate programs are also referred to as “Blended Learning”, “Flexible” and “Saturday” MBA programs.
+Hybrid Business Administration Master's programs are also referred to as “Blended Learning”, “Flexible” and “Saturday” MBA programs.
 Adapted to fit the needs of the working, on-the-go adult, they blend online and in-person classes.
 Students get to interact face-to-face with professors and foster personal, mentoring relationships.
 At the same time, virtual classes that are accessible from anywhere lend convenience.

 As a professional practice degree, the MBA curriculum often uses case studies and ‘applied’ courses.
 For instance, you may learn how economic principles relate to profit optimization.
 The courses in an MBA program are relevant to modern management.
 Each school has a unique syllabus.
 Some general examples are listed below.